yochannah/omgscience/_posts/2020-01-08-reading-about-elephants.md

 - it has lots more reading about sustainability measures
 - repeatedly states that software sustainability is a non-functional requirement, and points out that academic software often has haphazard construction and may be especially proof-of-concept-ey, and/or focused on nonfunctional requirements.
 - points out that software metrics can not always be measured in a quantifiable way - e.g. reliability.
-- Uses the parable of the bling men and the elephant (one feels the trunk and asset it's like a rope, another feels a different part of the elephant and makes different claims about the elephant) to remind us that we need tp find metrics that genuinely assess what we want to assess clearly.
+- Uses the parable of the bling men and the elephant (one feels the trunk (or maybe tail?) and asset it's like a rope, another feels a different part of the elephant and makes different claims about the elephant) to remind us that we need to find metrics that genuinely assess what we want to assess clearly.
 Using this theme could be useful to point out vanity metrics and gamifiable metrics.
 - lots of nice bits I can quote.
 Some samples:

 > "The concept of sustainability goes beyond the software artifact itself"